Antarias92/Antarias92.github.io/README.md

 Future Improvements
 1. I want to learn more UI principles to feature non-visual projects and have them appear presentable.
 2. Incorporate animations when a user clicks on an object or navigates the website.
-3. I would like to enhance the site with JavaScript.
+3. Since we have not learned JavaScript yet, I would like to enhance the site with and JavaScript that may be applicable.
+4. I would give users the ability to download content.